Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 An estuary, or ría - User:Basilio na wikipedia galega, CC BY-SA 3.0 , via Wikimedia Commons

 People often compare them to the fjords of Norway, but the difference is that rías don’t form from the path of a glacier.
-The pre-existing river valleys that house these estuaries means the land ends in gentle slopes and not striking cliffs like those left by retreating blocks of ice.
+The estuaries formed in river valleys, so the land ends in gentle slopes, not the striking cliffs left behind by retreating blocks of ice.

 Fjord - I, Fgmedia, CC BY-SA 3.0 , via Wikimedia Commons